metosin/reitit/doc/frontend/controllers.md

 When you navigate to a route that has a controller, controller identity is first resolved by calling `identity` function, or by using `parameters` declaration, or if neither is set, the identity is `nil`.
-Next controller is initialized by calling `start` is called with the identity value.
+Next, the controller is initialized by calling `start` with the controller identity value.
-When you exit that route, `stop` is called with the return value of `params.`
+When you exit that route, `stop` is called with the last controller identity value.

 If you navigate to the same route with different match, identity gets resolved again.
 If the identity changes from the previous value, controller